Xpektra7/200-days-of-code/200 days of code/Day 1 - CPU architecture.md

+# CPU Architecture

 Different computer systems handle code execution differently, and this is largely due to variations in CPU architecture.
 Understanding how a CPU works and how to evaluate its performance is important for effective programming, as it helps developers write code that runs better on specific systems.

-The Central Processing Unit (CPU) is the most important hardware component in a computer.
+## The Central Processing Unit (CPU)

+The CPU is the most important hardware component in a computer.
 Its two main functions are to process data and instructions, and to control the rest of the computer system.

 It consists of six main components: